herbertDev12/herbertDev12/README.md

 ## Personal Stuff:

-- 🚀 I’m currently learning Full Stack Development.
+- 🚀 I’m currently learning _Full Stack Development_.
-- 👨🏻‍💻 I’m currently working in my data structures
+- 👨🏻‍💻 I’m currently working on my _data structures_.
-- 💡 fun fact: CSS has over 520 different properties!
+- 💡 _Fun fact_: CSS has over 520 different properties!
 But you only need to master about 50 to create incredible designs.
 - 📫 How to reach me: herbertn740@gmail.com.

 ## 💻 Technologies: